Gauge-invariant nonperturbative Wilson action in quantum electrodynamics: ERG flow

 and set

-where $\tr(1)$ is the trace over the Dirac index\footnote{ In this way, the leading large $N_f$ approximation becomes independent of a normalization convention of the Dirac trance in $D$~dimensions.} and $\Tilde{e}_\tau^2$ is regarded as order~$1$ as~$N_f\to\infty$.
-In the leading order in this approximation, noting that the Dirac trace corresponding to the factor~$N_f$, from~Eqs.~\eqref{eq:(4.1)}--\eqref{eq:(4.4)}, the GFERG equation yields
+where $\tr(1)$ denotes the trace over the Dirac index\footnote{ In this way, the leading large-$N_f$ approximation becomes independent of a normalization convention of the Dirac trace in $D$~dimensions.} and $\Tilde{e}_\tau^2$ is regarded as order~$1$ as~$N_f\to\infty$.
+In this setup, the Dirac trace~$\tr$ in~Eq.~\eqref{eq:(4.3)} is replaced by the sum over the flavor indices as well as that over the Dirac indices; the Dirac trace gains the factor~$N_f$, Therefore, in the leading order in this approximation, from~Eqs.~\eqref{eq:(4.1)}--\eqref{eq:(4.4)}, the GFERG equation reduces to

 where

 Comparison of both sides of Eq.~\eqref{eq:(4.14)} first yields